 The most expensive failures begin as invisible drift.
 A team delays cleanup because feature demand is high.
 Data quality degrades slowly.
 A brittle integration keeps working just well enough.
 Then the repair bill arrives all at once.

-Analysis of systems drifting into failure shifts attention from isolated mistakes to the slow accumulation of unresolved signals.
+Analysis of systems drifting into failure (Dekker, 2011) shifts attention from isolated mistakes to the slow accumulation of unresolved signals.
 AI changes this dynamic by increasing the volume of system change.
 Most AI productivity calculations count time saved during creation, but not the future maintenance load created by faster, less-governed change.

 4. Stale Mental Models